danidiaz/streaming-chunked/README.md

 However, turns out that yielding individual bytes or chars downstream is not very efficient.
-Instead, it's better to yield whole chunks of packed data, inside which the bytes or chars are contiguous in memory, with less indirection.
+Instead, it's better to yield whole chunks of packed data, inside which the bytes or chars sit contiguous in memory, with less indirection.

 For many functions, we might still want to refer to the *individual*